bluesillybeard/Pinc/readme.md

     - an msdos backend doesn't even make sense, as I don't think it has a universal way to draw pixels on the screen
 - terminal text output
     - haha ascii art go BRRR
+- 3dfx's Glide graphics api
+    - The funny thing is, there are actual Glide drivers available for modern GPUS.
+I believe it's an implementation that uses Vulkan to emulate the original API.

 ## backends that will NEVER be implemented
 - Raw X11 network packets